OBarronCS/logowaves.net/content/posts/pwndbg-gsoc-2024.md

 add a4, a5, a2         A4 => 0x555555558000 (0x4000 + 0x555555554000)
 ```

-Here’s a MIPS store instruction - it takes the value in the `v1` register, treats it as a word (32-bits) and places it into the memory location defined by the second operand.
+Here is a MIPS store instruction - it takes the value in the `v1` register, treats it as a word (32-bits) and places it into the memory location defined by the second operand.
 The annotation indicates the concrete memory address used in the operation (`0x4040c0`), and the value placed into it (`0x203`).

 ```asm